Fox2Code/FoxMagiskModuleManager/DEVELOPERS.md

 donate=<url>
 config=<package>
 ```
-(Note: All urls must start with `https://`, or else will be ignored)
+Note: All urls must start with `https://`, or else will be ignored
+Note²: For `minMagisk`, `XX.Y` is parsed as `XXY00`, so you can just put the Magisk version name.

 - `minApi` and `maxApi` tell the manager which is the SDK version range the module support
   (See: [Codenames, Tags, and Build Numbers](https://source.android.com/setup/start/build-numbers))